the-scouts/por/sphinx_source/chapter-4.rst

 b.
 A Personal Enquiry (including where relevant a criminal records disclosure check) will always be required for any person aged 18 or over who meets **any** of the following criteria:\ :sv:`#`

-   * wishes to become a Member or Associate member (for members of Scout Network -- `see 4.28m below <https://www.scouts.org.uk/por/4-the-scout-district/rule-428-the-appointment-of-adults-in-the-scout-district/>`__); or
+   * wishes to become a Member or Associate member (for members of Scout Network -- see :rule:`4.28(m)` below); or
    * will be a member of an Executive Committee; or
    * will be assisting with overnight activities (including Nights Away); or
    * may be helping out once a week (or on four occasions in a thirty day period) or more frequently; or
    * will have unsupervised access to young people.

 c.
-For the purposes of `4.28b <https://www.scouts.org.uk/por/4-the-scout-district/rule-428-the-appointment-of-adults-in-the-scout-district/>`__ above 'unsupervised' means not being within sight and hearing of another adult who holds a valid criminal records disclosure check.
+For the purposes of :rule:`4.28(b)` above 'unsupervised' means not being within sight and hearing of another adult who holds a valid criminal records disclosure check.

 d.
-A person who requires a Personal Enquiry under `4.28(b) <https://www.scouts.org.uk/por/4-the-scout-district/rule-428-the-appointment-of-adults-in-the-scout-district/>`__ above (including where relevant a criminal records disclosure check) and who does not have an active role on Compass must be registered on Compass as an Occasional Helper.
+A person who requires a Personal Enquiry under :rule:`4.28(b)` above (including where relevant a criminal records disclosure check) and who does not have an active role on Compass must be registered on Compass as an Occasional Helper.
 Occasional Helpers are not entitled to membership status or member benefits (including certain insurances -- see the Unity web site) and the recording on Compass is only provided to enable the Personal Enquiry and criminal records disclosure checks to be conducted.\ :sv:`#`

 e.
 Certain roles will require a criminal records disclosure check every five years.